Polymer/old-docs-site/1.0/docs/devguide/properties.md

 the `value` field.
 The value may either be a primitive value, or a function that returns a value (which should be used for initializing Objects and Arrays to avoid shared objects on instances).
+If you provide a function, as we do here, Polymer will call that _per element instance_.
+We can do that to ensure that each element gets its own copy of the value, rather than having it shared across all instances (via the prototype).

 Example: